AIObjectives/tttc-light-js/README.md

 To launch a local instance:

-1. Open up your terminal and navigate to the repo folder (e.g. `/Desktop/tttc-light-js`)
-2. If this is your first time, build the repo: `cd commmon && npm run build`.
-3. Run `npm run dev` to start the dev server.
-This will run three servers in new terminal windows: the `next-client` frontend on `localhost:3000`, the `express-server` backend on `localhost:8080`, and the `pyserver` Python FastAPI server for the LLM calls on `localhost:8000`.
-A fourth terminal window will show a listener for `/common` that rebuilds the JS files when changes are made.
-4. This build will be optimized for production.
-===== << Merge conflict, let's discuss
 - Make sure you have completed the setup steps
 - At `/`, run `npm run dev`.
 - This will run three servers: the `next-client` frontend on localhost:3000, the `express-server` backend on localhost:8080, and the `pyserver` Python FastAPI server for the LLM calls on localhost:8000.
 Additionally, a watcher will spawn that rebuilds common when changes are made to it.